 A committee of the Board composed entirely of independent Directors approves transactions with related persons, as defined under SEC regulations.
 The Compensation Committee approves all compensation we pay to employees who may qualify as related persons, and the Audit Committee approves all other related party transactions, as specified in its charter.
-The committees only approve related party transactions at committee meetings, or by unanimous written consent in lieu of a meeting, and record the approvals in the minutes of the committees.

-For transactions that do not qualify as related party transactions, but may otherwise present a conflict of interest, our Code of Ethics and Business Conduct requires the Board (for our executive officers and Directors) or the Chief Executive Officer or Chief Operating Officer (for non-executive officers) to determine that no conflict of interest exists.
+For transactions that do not qualify as related party transactions, but may otherwise present a conflict of interest, our Code of Ethics and Business Conduct requires the Board (for our executive officers and Directors) or the Chief Executive Officer or Chief Compliance Officer (for non-executive officers) to determine that no conflict of interest exists.